abhirockzz/fn-text2pdf-events/README.md

 # Event driven function for converting text to PDF

 This event driven function converts a text file to PDF.
-Once you drop a `text` file into an Oracle Cloud Infrastructure Object Storage Bucket and configure the appropriate trigger rules, the function will convert it into PDF and stores the converted file in the same bucket (with a `.pdf` extension)
+Once you drop a `text` file into an Oracle Cloud Infrastructure Object Storage Bucket and configure the appropriate trigger rules, the function will convert it into PDF and store the converted file in the same bucket (with a `.pdf` extension)

 - It's written in Go and uses [gofpdf](https://github.com/jung-kurt/gofpdf) for text to PDF conversion
 - Uses the [OCI Go SDK](https://github.com/oracle/oci-go-sdk) to execute Object Storage read and write operations